radekstepan/burnchart/docs/ARCHITECTURE.md

 ##Tests

 Tests run via Mocha and [Blanket](http://blanketjs.org/) for coverage.
 You can use [proxyquire](https://github.com/thlorenz/proxyquire) to override requires, but results in incorrect test coverage when used with Blanket.

+The `test/fixtures` folder contains example responses from GitHub.